metalbear-co/metalbear.co/content/en/pages/cfp-program/index.md

     - We're especially interested in supporting talks about mirrord, its use cases, or its functionalities.

-    - We will provide personalized assistance to help you deliver smooth presentations
+    - We will provide personalized assistance to help you deliver a great presentation.
 - label: needs
   title: What are we looking for?
   content: >